 - what happens next - part of this will involve a financial assessment.

 You can have Telecare with or without a support package provided by care staff or personal assistants, depending on your needs.
-Find out more in the document section and related pages on the left hand side of the page.
+Find out more in the document section and related pages.